JakeMoralez/FlectoneWeb/pulse/en/docs/integration/simplevoice/index.md

 # SimpleVoice

-Integration with SimpleVoice allows muting players who have been muted using `/mute`
+Integration with SimpleVoice allows muting players who have been muted using `/mute`.
+Also, if player has ignored another using `/ignore`, they will not hear them
 ![mute](/mute.png)

 [//]: # (integration.yml)